michaelforney/cproc/README.md

 requires a POSIX-compatible make(1).

 At runtime, you will need QBE, an assembler, and a linker for the target system.
-Currently, my personal [QBE branch] is recommended, since it may address some issues that have not yet made it upstream.
 Since the preprocessor is not yet implemented, an external one is currently required as well.

 ## Supported targets